xebia/farmbot-py/README.md

 There are also some compound commands for common sequences, like picking up a tool.
 All these compound commands use a safe move by first moving the tool mount to max height before moving horizontally.

+This code has used the examples in https://github.com/FarmBot-Labs/FarmBot-Python-Examples.

 ## Installation

 This code will not run on Python 2.